plumvillage/newsletter/src/en/articles/sr-thao-nghiem--strolling-with-joy-on-a-sunny-day.md

 Stepping into the Buddha Hall, I always had a sense of serenity and of being myself.
 Everything in the hall is always arranged beautifully and neatly.
 I loved the paintings of plum blossoms, the calligraphies, and the cartwheel “chandelier” in the centre of the hall.
 The Buddha hall is a dignified space and carpeted, so everyone was carefully reminded to not eat or drink or make noise there, so the space could remain clean and tranquil.

 One time, a plastic human skeleton was placed in a corner of the Buddha Hall (as an aid for the sangha to contemplate our mortality and the impermanence of life).
 It was also once used as a model to show the correct posture for sitting meditation.
-Whenever I went to practise touching the earth alone and saw the skeleton or knew that it was behind me, I thought, *Oh dear, why am I so scared?* After a while, the skeleton became damaged and twisted - one leg going one way and one hand going another, it was rather falling apart, so we invited it to “continue on its journey”.
+Whenever I went to practise touching the earth alone and saw the skeleton or knew that it was behind me, I thought, *Oh dear, why am I so scared?* After a while, the skeleton became damaged and twisted–one leg going one way and one hand going another, it was rather falling apart, so we invited it to “continue on its journey”.

 The day New Hamlet was flooded, muddy water soaked the entire Buddha Hall floor and the carpet could not be rescued; we had to let it go.
 Having lived with it day and night for so many years, everyone thought it was a great pity and missed the purple carpet.
 Fortunately we found another purple coloured material to line the floor and the signature colour of the hall was preserved.